The 10 Best Family Holiday Destinations for 2020

-It’s not the type of travel we normally do because we prefer adventure travel that is easier on the budget, but when we realised it was only a 90-minute flight away from Sri Lanka we added it as a stopover to our Sri Lanka itinerary.
+It’s not the type of travel we normally do as we prefer adventure travel that’s easier on the budget, but when we realised it was only a 90-minute flight from Sri Lanka we added it as a stopover to our Sri Lanka itinerary.
 The highlights for the kids were the baby sharks swimming next to the shore and the kids club.
 The highlights for the adults were the diving and snorkelling, the food, the spa and the kids club.
 Pretty much everything.

 We stayed at the Centara Grand Island Resort & Spa.
 If you’d like more information, check out our review of the Centara Grand Island Resort & Spa.
 Sometimes you’ll find great deals if you book direct with Centara.

 The Maldives enjoys warm weather all year round, but the rainy season runs from May to November.
 High season is December to March and prices increase accordingly.